 These systems can cut down the time spent by the organization in a typical appraisal cycle drastically.

-But at the same time, they will always be short on HR resources to manage their people and performance.
+However, they will always be short on HR resources to manage their people and performance.

 Another advantage is that these systems remove supervisor bias and errors.